jmcgeheeiv/atlassian-backup/README.md

 [best practices outlined by Atlassian](https://confluence.atlassian.com/adminjiraserver072/backing-up-data-828788079.html).

 ## Config file
 The backups are controlled by a config file.
-The example config file `bin/atlassian-backup.conf` contains documentation on the variables that can be set in the config file.
+The config file is written in the Bash shell language.
+The example config file `configs/atlassian-backup.conf` contains documentation on the variables that can be set in the config file.
 It also contains example values.

+You can skip JIRA backups by setting `JIRA_BACKUP_DIR` in the config file to the empty string.
+Similarly, you can skip Confluence backups by setting `CONFLUENCE_BACKUP_DIR` to the empty string.

 ## Running atlassian-backup
 The default config file location is `/etc/atlassian-backup.conf`, but ordinarily